FREQUENTLY ASKED QUESTIONS

 Do you charge reading fees?

-No. Willenfield Literary Agency is committed to the highest standards in literary representation and management.
-We do not charge reading fees; neither do we charge for our time and expense in reviewing, editing, and developing projects for sale.
+No. Willenfield is committed to the highest standards in literary representation and management.
+We do not charge reading fees and neither do we charge for our time and expense in reviewing, editing, and developing projects for sale.

 Does Willenfield use a written agreement?

 Yes.
 Prospective clients will be required to sign an agreement that defines the terms of our working relationship and the scope of representation.

 What rights do you handle?

-Willenfield Literary Agency offers a comprehensive service.
-Domestic (Canadian and American) rights will be sold directly, while specialist subagents will be engaged for the sale of international and subsidiary rights.
+Willenfield offers a comprehensive service.
+Domestic rights—Canadian and U.S.—will be sold directly, while specialist subagents will be engaged for the sale of international and subsidiary rights.

 What are your commission rates?